gnanasekar6914/nmon-for-splunk/docs/topologies.rst

 * logrotate

-Note that this deployment scenario will be recommended mostly with modern Linux deployment scenarios.
+Note that this deployment scenario will be recommended mostly with a modern Linux deployment.
 Although all pieces of software should work fine too on AIX and Solaris, this requires quite up to date versions (for rsyslog / syslog-ng), which could be complex on older OS.

 **Example 1: Splunk Universal or Heavy forwarder installed on main syslog-ng collectors:**